openclarity/openclarity/plugins/README.md

 - _Kubernetes_ - We plan on adding plugin support to Kubernetes once we have dealt with all the security considerations.

-_Note:_ Plugin support has been tested against [VMClarity installation artifacts](../installation) for the given environments.
+_Note:_ Plugin support has been tested against [OpenClarity installation artifacts](../installation) for the given environments.

 ## Usage

 You can start using plugins via **[Plugins Store](store)**.
-For example, you can pass the `.families.yaml` scan config file defined below to the VMClarity CLI `scan` command.
+For example, you can pass the `.families.yaml` scan config file defined below to the OpenClarity CLI `scan` command.
 This configuration uses **KICS scanner** to scan `/tmp` dir for IaC security misconfigurations.

 ```yaml